-Amplify your artistic voice at the GIV Arts Institute, also known as GIA!
-You’ll join a community of young artists from all over Vermont for an exciting two weeks of collaboration, creation, and inspiration.
-Come develop skills in the artistic disciplines of your choice alongside creators who love art as much as you do!
-With immersions into theater, music, writing, dance, visual arts and more, there’s something for everyone at the Arts Institute!
+At the Arts Institute (also known as GIA!) you are given the platform to amplify your artistic voice and join a community of young artists from all over Vermont for an exciting two weeks of collaboration, creation, and inspiration.
+The experience helps develop skills in whatever artistic disciplines you choose alongside fellow creators who share a passion for art and creative thinking!
+With immersions into theater, music, writing, visual arts, film, dance, and more, the community at the Arts Institute fosters a diverse, meaningful, and life-changing shared experience.

 Choose from a menu of dozens of expert-led courses in film, visual arts, music, dance, writing, theater, and other media, then immerse yourself in two of your preferred class selections.